Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 This figure describes two workflows - the numbers in orange circles are for the model training workflow and those in pink are for the consumption workflow.
 In the model training workflow, the historical data - including both images and annotations - will be loaded from you local computer onto DocumentDB and Azure Storage Blob, with images being stored at Azure Storage Blob and annotation information at DocumentDB.
 The model training process will be completed on a Data Science Virtual Machine (DSVM) after downloading data from DocumentDB and Azure Storage Blob onto the DSVM.
 The model will be saved on Azure Storage Blob, and its performance results will be saved on DocumentDB.
 Then the model can be deployed as a web service.
 New data can be annotated and used for model retraining.

 In the consumption workflow, the test-website sends images to the web service which identifies products, saves the images and scores, and returns the scored image back to the users.
 Application Insights will be used to monitor the web service.

+The usage of different components is as follows:
+- **Data Science Virtual Machine**: download meta data from DocumentDB, download image from Azure Storage Blob, train model, upload model to to Azure Storage Blob, upload model performance data to DocumentDB, and publish a web service.
+- **DocumentDB**: store meta-data (for each image, this include link to image on Azure Storage Blob, annotated boxes, annotated lables, scores from web service, model version for scoring, and user who annotated an image), store model performance information (average precision, precision, and recall).
+- **Azure Storage Blob**: store images, store model.
+- **PowerBI**: extract information from DocumentDB and generates multiple reports for comparing different model versions: precision vs recall, average precision, and number of items for each objects in selected images.
+- **Azure App Service**: hosts the web service which scores images.
+- **Application Insights**: monitor the web service hosted on Azure App Service.
+- **Annotation App**: manuall annotates images, creating box coordinates and labels.
+- **Test-Website**: optional, demonstrates how client can access the web service.

 All workflows as described in this architecture have been implemented through Python scripts.
 So you can implement it on your own by either using the provided sample data or by using your own data.
 It is strongly recommended that you use the provided the data for initial implementation and then modify it using your own data.
 This'll be helpful for debugging.